AFeller9999/Networking_and_Logging/README.txt

 3. Consulted Peers:

 I did not talk to anyone in person or over Piazza or any other chat system.
-I understood the assignment and its specifications and as such I did not need to ask anyone else questions about the assignment.
+I understood the assignment and its specifications and as such I did not need to ask anyone elsequestions about the assignment.

 4. References: